RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 # Study Case - Effects, Risks, Origins

 <b>This folder shows effects, risks, and origins around this independent Public Research Study on the operations harming Amber Heard online.
-Multiple private companies and services in layers are clearly being used against Amber Heard to this extreme of volume.
+Multiple private companies and services in layers are clearly being used against Amber Heard to this extreme of volume.</b>

   Social effects clearly show in these files and should be correlated to the data science.
 Mitigate the effects in your own case studies.
 <br>Not only did we do this study thinking we can try to save a life, but we can also use this study to help other victims.